VIAVI SolutionsのObserver Platformにより、問題がネットワークにあるかどうかの検証ができています。アプリケーションプログラマやシステム管理者が何が問題かを理解し、解決する手助けをすることもできます。

 - Solving performance and security issues

 The latest network performance monitoring solution from VIAVI serves as the start for troubleshooting service anomalies, packet loss, managing network resources, and aiding investigations of incidents of concern (IOC) or confirmed security breaches.
-This starting point ensures IT teams can quickly gain access to relevant application, network, database, infrastructure, and user operational metrics for a variety of critical network performance and network security scenarios.
+This starting point ensures IT teams can quickly gain access to relevant application, network, database, infrastructure, and user operational metrics for a variety of critical performance and security scenarios.
 This means a business can reduce the time spent troubleshooting and spend more time running online digital transformation for your business.

-What is Network Performance Monitoring (NPM)?
+What is Network Performance Monitoring (NPM) and Management?

 Why is the complexity of performance monitoring growing?